Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 The freezing ice state by microwaves, which is our theory discovery in J.Chem.Phys.
 2007 (Ref.
 2), remains basically the same due to the structure of six-membered ice !

-Methane hydrate simulations are executed by the TIP5P algorithm, like with the SPC/E algorithm (Ref.
+Methane hydrate simulations are executed by switching the if_xyz1 case of the TIP5P algorithm, like with the SPC/E algorithm (Ref.
 3).
-As natural resources, however, methane is environmentally known as 20-60 times more harzardous material than carbon dioxide.
-Methane that is once mined and made burnt in air should be confined back to the deep earth interior.
+As natural resources, however, methane is environmentally known as 20-60 times more hazardous material than carbon dioxide.
+Methane hydrate that is once mined and be burnt in air should be confined back to the deep earth interior.

 ### Procedure of Water Molecules by 5-Points Method ###